There are so many ways to make soap.

-- If you don’t have a soap cutter, using a ruler and knife lightly mark the slab of soap into bars.
-Once you have perfectly straight lines cut lengthwise and crosswise through to the bottom of the mould
+- If you don’t have a soap cutter, use a ruler and knife to lightly mark the slab of soap into bars.
+Once you have perfectly straight lines, cut lengthwise and crosswise through to the bottom of the mould.

-- Allow the soaps to cure for at least 6 weeks, ensure you leave spaces around the bars in order to get sufficient ventilation. you can also turn your bars occasionally
+- Allow the soaps to cure for at least 6 weeks, ensuring you leave spaces around the bars in order to get sufficient ventilation.
+You can also turn your bars occasionally.

 - After this time you can enjoy your bars of soap

 As you can see, learning how to make soap is really easy…